strider73/jenkins-docker-compose/README.md

     1. SSL configuration
-          In Jenkins, when configuring SSL, you typically need to handle two main components:
+          In Jenkins, when configuring SSL, you typically need to handle two main components.

             1) SSL certrification Configuration : Two different way Using a nginx proxy server   as reverse Proxy self-signed certificates to the java keystore : How to enable ssl in jenkins (without docker) https://www.baeldung.com/ops/jenkins-enable-https